Too many disconnects and unsits from vehicles on sim boarders

 The script does not lose its permissions status at any point - what it 'loses' is the avatar it is supposed to be acting upon.
 The scripts are running when they are not supposed to be.

-Stopped scripts needs to be a pre-requisite before unseating the avatar, and being re-seated needs to be pre-requisite to starting them up again.
+- Stopped scripts needs to be a pre-requisite before unseating the avatar, and being re-seated needs to be pre-requisite to starting them up again.

-I do still get some script errors occasionally, so somewhere the workaround is not 100% reliable at suspending / resuming function in the brief moment of border crossing, or detecting the avatar fast enough.
+I do still get some script errors occasionally, so somewhere my workaround is not 100% reliable at suspending / resuming function in the brief moment of border crossing, or detecting the avatar fast enough.

 Anyway, hopefully this info is useful in the search to help fix border crossings for everyone.